FundyPhytoPhys/prochlorococcus_o2/Code/README_Code.md

 #### Import_JazEmData.Rmd

-This script imports and tidies Jaz spectrometer emission files (.txt) from "Data/RawData/JazEmData.zip".
-The tidied data is saved as a .Rds in "Data/ImportedData/ImportedJazEmData" folder as "PICO_Imported_JazEmData.Rds" for further analysis in "Process_OlisJazEmData.Rmd".
+This script imports and tidies all Jaz spectrometer emission files (.txt) from "Data/RawData/JazEmData.zip".
+The tidied data of all the emission spectra are saved as one .Rds named "PICO_Imported_JazEmData.Rds".  in "Data/ImportedData/ImportedJazEmData" folder as  for further analysis in "Process_OlisJazEmData.Rmd".

 #### Import_OlisData.Rmd